Foundry's provincial virtual services - 1:15PM-7:15PM Monday - Sunday MOBILE APP AND WEBSITE

 Read more about what to expect when connecting with Kids Help Phone.

-Prefer to chat online?
-The Crisis Centre offers one-on-one online chat noon-1am daily as well as 24/7 access to resources and information through the Youth in BC program.
+The Crisis Centre offers one-on-one online chat and follow-up as needed, noon-1am daily.
 Youth in BC is for youth who need a safe, respectful place to access support and information, or just someone to listen without judgment.

 Through the 24/7 Crisis TEXT Line powered by Kids Help Phone, Indigenous youth and adults now have the option of connecting with First Nations, Inuit and Métis crisis responders when available.